Date of Degree

 The analyses revealed that whether or not part-time work was voluntary, and the position was primary or non-primary did not significantly influence levels of job involvement.
 Furthermore, perceived distributive justice did not affect part-time faculty job involvement significantly.
 Levels of perceived distributive justice among part-time faculty members only influenced job involvement through empowerment.
 Empowering part-time faculty appears to be an essential element in efforts to enhance perceived levels of job involvement among part-time faculty.

 Copyright 2013 JAE YOUNG SEO

 Seo, Jae Young.
 "Job involvement of part-time faculty: exploring associations with distributive justice, underemployment, work status congruence, and empowerment."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.